duongthanglong/duongthanglong/README.md

 - 👋 Hi, I’m Duongthang Long, from Hanoi Open University, Viet Nam
-- 👀 I’m interested in Machine Learning and Fuzzy logic research
+- 👀 I’m interested in Machine Learning, Neural Network, Fuzzy logic and Hedge algebra research

 <!---
 duongthanglong/duongthanglong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.